Raccoons-Rise-Up/client-godot/README.md

-# Kittens Rise Up Game Client
+# Raccoons Rise Up Game Client

 ## Table of Contents
 1. [About](#about)